-Gay Wellington, the cultured capital of one of the world’s most liberal countries, is a vibrant, creative city fuelled by exceptional food, wine, craft beer, and caffeine.
+Gay Wellington, the cosmopolitan capital of one of the world’s most liberal countries, is a vibrant, creative city fuelled by exceptional food, wine, craft beer, and caffeine.
 No matter who you are or love, you will find yourself welcomed in Wellington.

-Don’t be fooled by its size, there is reason Wellington is frequently called the coolest little capital in the world.
+Don’t be fooled by its size; there is reason Wellington is frequently called the coolest little capital in the world.

-Within New Zealand, only Auckland is more ethnically diverse and as you might expect in a city driven by creative, IT, education and government sectors people here are open-minded and accepting of alternative lifestyles.
+Within New Zealand, only Auckland is more ethnically diverse, and — as you might expect in a city driven by creative, IT, education, and government sectors — people here are open-minded and accepting of alternative lifestyles.

-This means queer people -- either locals or travelers -- are welcomed everywhere they go, and the gay scene is perhaps less vibrant than it could be because people no longer feel the need to restrict themselves to just gay venues.
-Similar to what we experienced in other ultra-gay friendly cities like Helsinki, Edinburgh, Dusseldorf, and Eindhoven -- but rest assured there are still a few gay bars and events in Wellington to keep you entertained.
+This means queer people -- either locals or travelers -- are welcomed everywhere they go, and the gay scene of NZ is perhaps less vibrant than it could be because people no longer feel the need to restrict themselves to just gay venues.
+Similar to what we experienced in other ultra-gay friendly cities like Helsinki, Edinburgh, Dusseldorf, and Eindhoven -- but rest assured, there are still a few gay bars and events in Wellington to keep you entertained.

 As the first country in Oceania to legalize same-sex marriage back in 2013, renewed interest has come from gay travelers who sought to find what this progressive South Pacific nation was all about.
-We should not that public displays of affection are still uncommon in New Zealand -- between either straight or gay couples -- but you are more likely to get a silent nod of approval than anything else if you chose to show your love.
+We should note that public displays of affection are still uncommon in New Zealand -- between either straight or gay couples -- but you are more likely to get a silent nod of approval than anything else if you chose to show your love.

-One of the best ways to experience Gay Wellington is with a local, the only problem is that many kiwis are extremely shy -- especially if you are used to cities like Montreal, Madrid or Berlin and will almost never cross the room to say “Hi”… Who would have figured in a country known for dare-devil sports, testosterone-fuelled DIY attitudes and hulking rugby players?
-Once you start a conversation they are generally open, sincere, and dying to show off their city to you…So why not let them!
+One of the best ways to experience Gay Wellington is with a local; the only problem is that many kiwis are extremely shy -- especially if you are used to cities like Montreal, Madrid or Berlin and will seldom cross the room to say “Hi”… Who would have figured in a country known for dare-devil sports, testosterone-fuelled DIY attitudes, and hulking rugby players?
+Once you start a conversation, they are generally open, sincere, and dying to show off their city to you.
+So why not let them!

-On one of Wellington’s famously windy days -- you can investigate art galleries, museums, creative dining outlets or just head early to the bars where you will find attractive, artsy boys, preposterously satisfying music, and funky cocktails.
+On one of Wellington’s famously windy days -- you can investigate art galleries, museums, creative dining outlets, or just head early to the bars where you will find attractive, artsy boys, preposterously satisfying music, and funky cocktails.

-No matter where your interests lie, Gay Wellington offers an adventure like no other with nature, nightlife, wine, beaches, culture and more…
+No matter where your interests lie, Gay Wellington offers an adventure like no other with nature, nightlife, wine, beaches, culture, and more…

 Gay Wellington Guide: The Essential Guide To LGBT Travel In Wellington New Zealand

-You might need to hire a car to see some of the best nature on Wellington’s doorstep, but there are enough interesting attractions in and around the town to keep most people happy for a few days.
-With so many options our go-to is normally exploring some of the amazing art and design on offer here, sampling the vibrant craft-beer and coffee scene or -- on a sunny, windless day -- laying out on Wellington’s gorgeous beaches.
+You might need to hire a car to see some of the best nature on Wellington’s doorstep, but there are enough exciting attractions in and around the town to keep most people happy for a few days.
+With so many options, our go-to usually is exploring some of the fantastic art and design on offer here, sampling the vibrant craft-beer and coffee scene or -- on a sunny, windless day -- laying out on Wellington’s gorgeous beaches.

 There are so many things to do here, but we have tried to keep our list as short and concise as possible.
-We are sure you will find much more to love along the way…
+We are sure you will find much more to love along the way.

 Things To Do In Wellington

 ZEALANDIA Protected Natural Area -- Immerse yourself in the tranquility of nature within the urban eco-sanctuary of Zealandia.
-Spanning 225 hectares in Wellington, this is one of the world’s largest conservation projects aimed to turn back time and the damage created by human settlement, restoring the land back to its flourishing native flora and fauna.
+Spanning 225 hectares in Wellington, this is one of the world’s most significant conservation projects aimed to turn back time and the damage created by human settlement, restoring the land to its flourishing native flora and fauna.
 Although an estimated 500 years are needed before it can be fully restored it to its original state, the sanctuary has already reintroduced six species of birds which have not been seen for the past 100 years.